 System/unit tests refer to Selenium tests, or NUnit and JUnit tests, that are created in external development environments such as Microsoft Visual Studio or Eclipse.
 You can work in your native environment and prepare unit tests in binary form, such as .dll or .jar files, and then run them from Controller.

-For details on available add-ins, see Additional components.
+For details on available add-ins, see Additional components and applications.

 Note: For best practice information, see Best practices.

 The Controller's opening dialog box prompts you to select the scripts and/or system/unit tests to include in the scenario.
 For details, see New Scenario dialog box.

 All of your selections, along with the test paths, are saved in a scenario file (.lrs).
 You define all of the other aspects of your scenario in Controller's Design tab.
 For details, see Design tab.